Engine Coolant Temperature Sensor: Step By Step Replacement

 • Once the sensor installation is complete, install any other parts you had to disassemble.
 (Reverse Of Step 3).

-• Close the radiator drain valve and refill the system with coolant.
+• Close the radiator drain valve, and refill the system with engine coolant.

 9

-• Reconnect the battery, start the engine and make sure the “check engine” light is out.
+• Reconnect the battery, start the engine and make sure the (CEL) is out.

 • Allow the engine to heat up, while adding coolant as needed.

-• Reinstall the radiator cap, once the engine is at operating temperature and recheck the system for leaks.
+• Reinstall the rad cap, once the engine is at operating temperature and recheck the system for leaks.

-• Make sure the system is blead properly, to avoid air pockets.
+• Make sure you bleed the system properly, to avoid air pockets.

 10